$SU_2(\mathbb{C})$ symmetry in quantum spin chain ground states and Haldane's conjecture: Introduction

 \vsp Let $G$ be a compact group and $g \raro u(g)$ be a $d-$dimensional unitary representation of $G$.
 By $\gamma_g$ we denote the product action of $G$ on the infinite tensor product $\IM$ induced by $u(g)$, \be \gamma_g(Q)=(..\otimes u(g) \otimes u(g)\otimes u(g)...)Q(...\otimes u(g)^*\otimes u(g)^*\otimes u(g)^*...) \ee for any $Q \in \IM$, i.e. $\gamma_g=\beta_{u(g)}$.
 We say $\omega$ is $G$-invariant, if \be \omega(\gamma_g(Q))=\omega(Q) \ee for all $Q \in \IM_{loc}$.
 If $G=U_d(\IC)$ and $u:U_d(\IC) \raro U_d(\IC)$ is the natural representation $u(g)=g$, then we will identify the notation $\beta_g$ with $\gamma_g$ for simplicity.
 Formal Hamiltonian $H$ given in (3) is called $G$-gauge invariant if $\gamma_g(H)=H$ for all $g \in G$.

-\vsp We recall now [18,27] if $H$ in (3) has the following form \be -H= B + \clj_{r_0}(B) + \sum_i C_i \clj_{r_0}(C_i) \ee for some $B, C_i \in \IM_R$ then the unique KMS state at inverse positive temperature $\beta$ is refection positive with the twist $r_0$.
-We refer to [12] for details, which we will cite frequently while dealing with examples satisfying (12).
-Since the weak$^*$-limit of a sequence of reflection positive states with the twist $r_0$ is also a reflection positive state with the twist $r_0$, weak$^*$-limit points of the unique $\beta-$KMS state of $H$ as $\beta \raro \infty$, are also refection positive with the twist $r_0$.
-Thus any weak$^*$ low temperature limit point ground state of $H$ is reflection positive with a twist $r_0$ if $H$ is given by (12).
-In particular, the unique $\beta$-KMS state of anti-ferromagnetic $H_{XXX}$ model is real and reflection symmetric and reflection positive with twist $r_0$ since $H_{XXX}$ admits the form (12) [12] with $r_0=\sigma_y$.
-Furthermore $H_{XXX}$ admits $SU_2(\IC)$ gauge symmetry with irreducible representation $g \raro u(g)$.
+\vsp We recall now \cite{[18],[27]} if $H$ in (3) has the following form \be -H= B + \clj_{r_0}(B) + \sum_i C_i \clj_{r_0}(C_i) \ee for some $B, C_i \in \IM_R$ then the unique KMS state at inverse positive temperature $\beta$ is reflection positive with the twist $r_0$.
+We refer to \cite{[12]} for details, which we will cite frequently while dealing with examples satisfying (12).
+Since the weak$^*$-limit of a sequence of reflection positive states with the twist $r_0$ is also a reflection positive state with the twist $r_0$, weak$^*$-limit points of the unique $\beta-$KMS state of $H$ as $\beta \raro \infty$, are also reflection positive with the twist $r_0$.
+Thus any weak$^*$ low temperature limit point ground state of $H$ is reflection positive with a twist $r_0$ if $H$ is given by (14).
+In particular, the unique $\beta$-KMS state of anti-ferromagnetic $H^{XXX}$ model is real and reflection symmetric and reflection positive with twist $r_0$ since $H^{XXX}$ admits the form (12) \cite{[12]} with $r_0=\sigma_y$.
+Furthermore $H^{XXX}$ admits $SU_2(\IC)$ gauge symmetry with irreducible representation $g \raro u(g)$.

-\vsp In general, for a translation invariant pure state $\omega$, it is known that $\pi_{\omega}(\IM_R)''$ is either a type-I or a type-III factor [20].
-A pure mathematical question that arise here: Do these additional symmetries of $\omega$ help to understand what type of factor $\pi_{\omega}(\IM_L)''$ is?
-In the present exposition, as an application of our main mathematical results of [23], we will prove the following theorem in the forth section.
+\vsp A pure mathematical question that arise here: Do these additional symmetries of $\omega$ help to understand what type of factor $\pi_{\omega}(\IM_L)''$ is?
+In the present exposition, as an application of our main mathematical results of \cite{[24]}, we will prove the following theorem in the forth section.

 \vsp \begin{thm} Let $\omega$ be a translation invariant, real, lattice symmetric and reflection positive with twist $r_0 \in U_d(\IC)$ state of $\IM=\otimes_{k \in \IZ}\!M^{(k)}_d(\IC)$ and the following two statements be true for odd values of $d$: